2025 Stanley Cup playoffs: (C1) Winnipeg Jets vs. (WC2) St. Louis Blues

 The Winnipeg Jets earned the Presidents' Trophy as the NHL's best regular season team with 116 points.
 The St. Louis Blues earned 96 points to finish as the second wild card in the Western Conference, winning the tiebreaker against Calgary with 32 RWs.
-This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 2019 Western Conference first round, which St. Louis won in six games.
+This was the third playoff meeting between these two teams, with St. Louis winning all two previous series.
+They last met in the 2019 Western Conference first round, which St. Louis won in six games.
 Winnipeg won three of the four games in this year's regular season series.

 The Jets defeated the Blues in seven games, with the home team victorious in every game.
 In game one, Kyle Connor scored the game-winning goal with 1:36 left in the third period to give the Jets a 5–3 victory.
 Mark Scheifele scored a goal and provided an assist in game two for the Jets, defeating the Blues 2–1.
 Pavel Buchnevich scored a hat trick in game three for the Blues, routing the Jets 7–2.
 Jake Neighbours assisted twice and provided a goal for the Blues in game four, tying the series 2–2 with a 5–1 victory.
 In game five, Connor provided a goal and two assists in a 5–3 triumph for the Jets, taking a 3–2 series lead.
 In the second period of game six, St. Louis scored four goals in the span of 5:23, forcing a seventh game with a 5–2 victory.
 In game seven, the Jets came back from a two-goal deficit, scoring both goals with less than two minutes left in the third period, to force overtime; Cole Perfetti's goal with three seconds left to force overtime set a new league record for the latest game-tying goal in a seventh game.
 In double overtime, captain Adam Lowry scored to send the Jets to the second round with a 4–3 victory.
 This was the longest game seven since the Easter Epic in 1987.